 Children's Grief Awareness Week is in November every year.
+This year, the Week runs from 16 - 23 November.
 It's a chance to hear from bereaved children and young people who are grieving.

 This year, we are focusing on communities: the people around those bereaved children and young people, and who want to support them.
 We hope that you are a part of that community.